David Singmaster: Puzzles

 Singmaster had one of the world's largest collections of books on recreational mathematics which he had accumulated starting in the late 1970s.
-In 1996 he reported that the collection contained over 4700 works.
+In 1996, he reported that the collection contained over 4700 works.
 He also collected books on cartoons, humour, and language.
-In 2013 his book collection was reported to be "nearly 10000 items".
+In 2013, his book collection was reported to be "nearly 10,000 items".
 Many of the books were housed in a library added as an extension to Singmaster's study.
-He had a huge collection of mechanical puzzles, which he started in 2002 containing "perhaps 3000 puzzles, of which about 400 are about Rubik's Cube and its variants".
+He had a huge collection of mechanical puzzles, which he stated in 2002 contained "perhaps 3000 puzzles, of which about 400 are about Rubik's Cube and its variants".

 From around 1980 to 1982, he ran his own puzzle company, David Singmaster Ltd, which stocked "over 100 puzzles and books".
-However the venture lost him "a fair amount of money" and led to prolonged tax negotiations.
+However, the venture lost him "a fair amount of money" and led to prolonged tax negotiations.
 He referred to this period of his life as "a massive overdose of cubism".

 Singmaster was both a puzzle historian and a composer of puzzles, and he described himself as a "metagrobologist".
 Many of his puzzles appeared in publications such as BBC Focus, Games & Puzzles, the Los Angeles Times, and the Weekend Telegraph.
 He published a collection of his puzzles in his 2016 book Problems for Metagrobologists.
-From around 2006 Singmaster was a director at the New York-based Conjuring Arts Research Center, retiring from the position (becoming Director Emeritus) in 2013.
+From around 2006, Singmaster was a director at the New York–based Conjuring Arts Research Center, retiring from the position (becoming Director Emeritus) in 2013.
 He was instrumental in the re-discovery of one of the world's oldest books on puzzles and magic illusions when he came across a reference to the work in a 19th-century manuscript.
-The recovered text, De viribus quantitatis (On The Powers Of Numbers) was penned by Luca Pacioli, a Franciscan friar who lived around 1500.
+The recovered text, De viribus quantitatis (On The Powers Of Numbers), was penned by Luca Pacioli, a Franciscan friar who lived around 1500.